Siege of Plei Me: Background

 Plei Me camp was established in October 1963 by the United States Army Special Forces 40 km south of Pleiku city and less than 20 mi from the Cambodian border in the Central Highlands of South Vietnam.
 Plei Me was one of many Special Forces camps scattered around the Central Highlands and charged with gaining and maintaining the support of the Montagnards for the South Vietnamese war effort and gathering intelligence about the infiltration into South Vietnam of North Vietnamese soldiers along the Ho Chi Minh trail.

 In 1965 the camp was manned by more than 400 Civilian Irregular Defense Group program (CIDG) soldiers — local Montagnard irregulars, mostly members of the Jarai ethnic group, many of which had families living just outside the camp.
 12 American soldiers from the 5th Special Forces Group and 14 Army of the Republic of Vietnam Special Forces assisted and advised the Montagnards.
 At the time of the attack on Plei Me, about 300 Montagnards, the 14 South Vietnamese and 10 Americans were inside the camp, the others were on patrol or stationed at nearby listening posts.
 The camp itself was under the control and command of II Corps Command.

-Major General Chu Huy Mân of the PAVN was tasked with destroying special forces outposts as a prelude to capturing Pleiku city, the headquarters of the Army of the Republic of Vietnam (ARVN) in the II Corps region, and gaining control of Highway 19, which led from Pleiku to the coast of South Vietnam.
+PAVN Major General Chu Huy Mân was tasked with destroying special forces outposts as a prelude to capturing Pleiku city, the headquarters of the Army of the Republic of Vietnam (ARVN) II Corps, and gaining control of Highway 19, which led from Pleiku to the coast of South Vietnam.
 The ARVN had nine battalions (about 4,500 soldiers) of combat troops stationed in Pleiku.
 Anticipating a PAVN offensive to capture Pleiku and Highway 19, the United States had stationed the 1st Cavalry Division at Camp Radcliff near the town of An Khe in September 1965.
 The 1st Cavalry Division was composed of three brigades with a total complement of eight battalions.
 The 1st Cavalry utilized the new tactic of relying on helicopters to transport soldiers and supplies, for medical evacuations and aerial rocket artillery.